 Some bolts require that you tighten them to a specific torque level.
 To find out if you have one of these bolts, and what that specific torque is, you should check with the bolt's manufacturer.
-Correct torque is usually most important if the item you're securing with a bolt is essential for your safety; for example, the wheel on a car.

-If you know that the bolt you're using is at risk for loosening over time due to vibration, you should use a torque prevailing fastener to help you achieve optimum torque instead of trying to over-tighten the bolt.
+This stress also causes the bolt to stretch a bit, minimizing the chance that it will break because of the lack of slack between the bolt head and the item being secured If you know that the bolt you're using is at risk for loosening over time due to vibration, you should use a torque prevailing fastener to help you achieve optimum torque instead of trying to over-tighten the bolt.

 Using a Wrench

 The most common way to tighten a bolt is to use a wrench and the "sense of feel" method, which means you tighten the bolt until it just feels right to you.
 This system is straightforward, but you can never be sure about the final bolt tension load, or the torque.

 If you want to be absolutely certain about how tight to tighten your bolt, you should know that there are electronic systems available commercially that contain control systems that are sensitive to the torque gradient of the bolt being tightened, and so know when to stop tightening the bolt.
-The control system has sensors that read the torque and the angle of the bolt during the tightening process to determine how much to tighten the bolt for optimum performance.

-There is also a special bolt available called a RotaBolt that lets you know how much force to use when tightening it.
+The control system has sensors that read the torque and the angle of the bolt during the tightening process to determine how much to tighten the bolt for optimum performance There is also a special bolt available called a RotaBolt that lets you know how much force to use when tightening it.

 The RotaBolt uses a central gauge pin that is installed in a hole in the center of the bolt that spins while you're tightening the RotaBolt.
 When you're tightening the bolt, its fastener stretches elastically, but the gauge pin will eventually stop being able to move.